caveljan/fuzzy-grassmann-numbers/README.rst

     ε_2 ∧ e_2 = 0
     ε_3 ∧ e_3 = 0

-and so forth, but their multiplication will be
+and so forth,

+however their one-to-one multiplication will be

 ::